-Fisher has given numerous key notes and conference talks nationally and internationally.
-Her book on Wall Street women received over twenty-five reviews in academic journals.
-Her research has been profiled by The Wall Street Journal, Business Week, The Guardian, The Times of India, CNBC, NPR and the BBC.
-She has written for publications such as Bloomberg and Bill Moyer’s Group Think.
-She has appeared on television and was featured in the Emmy nominated 2014 PBS documentary Makers: Women in Business.
-She also played an advisory role in the first female financial thriller film: Equity, a Sony Classic Pictures release (2016).
+Melissa has given hundreds of key notes and talks nationally and internationally.
+Her Wall Street women book received over 25 reviews in academic journals.
+In addition, her research has been profiled by The Wall Street Journal, Business Week, CNBC, NPR, and the BBC.
+Her writings have appeared in publications such as Bloomberg and Bill Moyer’s Group Think.
+She appeared in the 2014 PBS documentary Makers: Women in Business.
+She also played an advisory role in the first female financial thriller film, Equity, a 2016 Sony Classic Pictures release.

-Fisher was most recently the Laurits Andersen Professor with Special Responsibilities in Business and Organizational Anthropology at the University of Copenhagen.
-She has also been a faculty member in the Department of Social and Cultural Analysis at New York University and the Department of Anthropology at Georgetown University.
-She is currently a member of the Women Creating Change Leadership Council at Columbia University’s Center for the Study of Social Difference.
-As a US Delegate to the Women’s 20 in Argentina (2018) and Japan (2019), she advises on issues such as gender and financial inclusion.
-Fisher earned her Ph.D. and M.A. in Cultural Anthropology at Columbia University and her B.A. in English at Barnard College.
+Prior to joining the faculty at Columbia, Melissa was the Laurits Andersen Professor in Business and Organizational Anthropology at the University of Copenhagen.
+She has also been a faculty member in the Department of Social and Cultural Analysis at NYU and the Department of Anthropology at Georgetown University.
+She serves on the Women’s Leadership Council at Columbia University’s Center for the Study of Social Difference.
+She is the Co-Chair of the Women’s 20 (W20) Entrepreneurial Task Force on Covid-19.
+The W20 advises the G20 on gender issues.